 Responsibility of a Data Analyst is as follows-

-- Solving business related issues for clients and carrying out audit on data
+- Solving business-related issues for clients and carrying out an audit on data

 - Analyze results and understand data using statistical techniques and create reports

 - Find new process or areas for development opportunities

 - Obtain data from data sources and preserve databases/data systems